PDF: We created a clean, printable PDF of this post for offline reading. Buy it here or view a preview.

 When farmers practice monocropping, the soil is depleted of nutrients over time, requiring increasing inputs of synthetic fertilizers to restore basic nutrient levels.

-This creates a destructive death cycle cycle of soil degradation and dependency on artificial inputs, which is ultimately unsustainable.
+This creates a destructive death cycle of soil degradation and dependency on artificial inputs, which is ultimately unsustainable.

 In parallel (and near perfect correlation) with the decline in the quality of foods recommended by the government, there has been a similar deterioration in the quality of foods included in the government’s inflation metric, the Consumer Price Index (CPI)—an invalid mathematical measure or statistical construct that, despite its severe flaws, is nonetheless meticulously tracked and monitored by policymakers.